eternalwaves/css3_tricks/README.md

 CSS3 Tricks
 ===========

-Each contained in its own folder with the HTMl and CSS specified.
+Each contained in its own folder with the HTML and CSS specified.
 Pretty self-explanatory.